• Skip to primary navigation

 Flexible Flat Feet

+Flexible flat feet are the most common type.
 A flexible flat foot is a foot that has the ability to form an arch but the arch flattens when weight is put on the leg.

 Checking For Flexible Flat Feet